Best of the Super Juniors

-The Best of the Super Juniors (stylized as the BEST OF THE SUPER Jr. and often abbreviated BOSJ) is an annual professional wrestling tournament held by New Japan Pro-Wrestling (NJPW), typically in May or June.
+The Best of the Super Juniors (often abbreviated BOSJ) is an annual professional wrestling tournament held by New Japan Pro-Wrestling (NJPW), typically in May or June.
 Originally known as Top of the Super Juniors, the first tournament was held in 1988 with annual tournaments taking place since 1991.
 The wrestlers in the tournament are typically junior heavyweight wrestlers from promotions all over the world.
-NJPW has held 29 Super Juniors tournaments.
+As of 2026, NJPW has held 37 Super Juniors tournaments.
 Hiromu Takahashi holds the record for most tournament wins with four.
 Takahashi is also the only wrestler to have won three consecutive tournaments.
 Kanemoto holds the record for the most final appearances, having wrestled eight finals between 1997 and 2009.
 Liger has participated in the most tournaments, competing in all tournaments except 1995 and 2000 until his 26th and final Super Junior tournament in 2017.

 History and format

 The tournament was formed in 1988 by NJPW.
 It was originally called the Top of the Super Juniors.
 The tournament is a round-robin style tournament where a wrestler scores points.
 The winner, assuming they are not already the champion, receives an opportunity to wrestle for the IWGP Junior Heavyweight Championship not long after the tournament is over.
 Since 2010, the title match has taken place at June/July's Dominion event.

 In 1994, the tournament was renamed the Best of the Super Juniors.
 Since 1996 the tournament has been divided into a two-block system used in many other puroresu tournaments.
 In this format the top two scorers in each block advance to the semifinals, at which point single-elimination rules take effect.
 During the round-robin portion, a win is worth two points, a time limit draw is worth one, and any other result zero; all matches have a 30-minute time limit, though in the past it has been twenty minutes.